Hypnotherapy for Anxiety, PTSD, and Chronic Pain

 Studies typically use validated scales tied to each condition:

-• Chronic pain: Visual Analogue Scale (VAS) or Numeric Rating Scale (NRS) for pain intensity, Brief Pain Inventory (BPI), pain interference and quality-of-life measures.
+Include measures of pain interference and quality of life.
 Other outcomes include medication use, functional status, sleep quality, and adverse events.

 Evidence for Hypnotherapy in Anxiety Disorders